NathanHarrington/dotfiles/README.md

 Lenovo w541 configuration:

     Swap Fn and Ctrl in BIOS
-    Use Vertex theme for gnome here:
+    Use Vertex theme for gnome here (install from source): https://github.com/horst3180/vertex-theme
-        https://github.com/horst3180/vertex-theme